Metadrop/ddev-aljibe/README.md

 ## Setup a new project with Aljibe

-Create a folder for your new project (e.g. `mkdir my-new-project`) Configure a basic ddev project:
+Create a folder for your new project (e.g. `mkdir my-new-project`).

+Configure a basic ddev project:

 ```sh
 ddev config --auto
 ```

 Install the Aljibe addon.
-This will install all the dependant addons too:
+This will install all the dependent addons too:

 ```sh
 ddev add-on get metadrop/ddev-aljibe